pjheenan/immaterial/README.md

 Communication between the `UI` and `backend` areas occurs through a `Presenter` implementation which communicates to the `View` instances through a `ViewModel` interface.

-### Environment

 ### Development
-The majority of development work is done on the `dev` branch, this branch should always be ing a buildable state.
+The majority of development work is done on the `dev` branch, this branch should always be in a buildable state.

 The `master` branch is a release only branch with the version numbers as `tags`